qadenz/qadenz.github.io/pages/docs.md

 **Before the Suite Begins**

 The first task performed after launching a Suite execution is to capture a timestamp and save as the `suiteStartDate` value on the `WebConfig`.
 This will be used later by the reporter to calculate the duration of the execution.
 Next, the Suite-level parameters are retrieved from the `ITestContext`, which were specified by the user on the TestNG Suite XML file.
-The  `gridHost` and `applicationName` are validated and saved.
+The  `gridHost` is validated and saved.

 **Before Each Test**